Skip to content

 Should I choose Ed25519 or RSA?

 Ed25519 for anything modern — it is smaller, faster and secure, and is supported by all current systems including GitHub and GitLab.
-Choose RSA 4096 only for legacy hosts that lack Ed25519 support.
+Choose RSA (3072 or 4096) only for legacy hosts that lack Ed25519 support.
+ECDSA works too but offers no advantage over Ed25519.

 How do I install the key?